zachbryant/LikeLego/server/README.md

 ### Decorators

+### Events
+Events tie together the loaders and services through the subscribers.
+A subscriber notifies the service when its event has been emitted, and forwards data to be used in the business logic.
+A subscriber may digest some data for the service.

+This part of the architecture is useful for handling requests that don't need fancy persistence or priorities, like authentication.

 ### Jobs and Tasks
-Instead of relying on `setTimeout` et al, persistent tasks and jobs are available with `agenda`/`agendash`
+Feature rich job libs are available (bull, agenda, etc) for use.
+One would use this for events that can happen asynchronously without a user waiting on the other end, such as sending welcome emails.

 ### Loaders
 Loaders are how we separate concerns and modularize the major components of a project.
-It's where all the wiring for a particular library/module is done
+It's where all the wiring for a particular library/module is done.

 Some loaders do not follow the `AbstractLoader` pattern.
 The logger for example needs to be available before the loading process has even begun.
 For this reason, the song and dance of loading and awaiting is unnecessary.

 ### Logs
+You can customize the logs by checking out the logger loaders and `.env`.

 ### Models

 ### Services

 ### Strings
+The strings folder structure intends to make translation scalable, and to bring out as many hardcoded strings as possible.

 ### Subscribers